vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/webhook-behaviors.md

 The `href` holds the URL of the webHook server which will be processing the webHook requests.
 The value must be a valid URL of `https` protocol.
 It is a required field.

-The `_internal_key` holds a shared secret string which is only known to Cloud Director and the webHook server.
+The `_internal_key` holds a shared secret string which is only known to VMware Cloud Director and the webHook server.
 This shared secret will be used to generate the signature header of the request which is part of the [HMAC authentication](#authentication-of-webhook-behavior-requests).
 It is a required field.

 The `template` field in the execution can be used to set-up a custom payload for the requests sent to the webHook server.
 More information can be found [here](#custom-request-payload).

-## WebHook Request Payload (Cloud Director -> WebHook Server)
+## WebHook Request Payload (VMware Cloud Director -> WebHook Server)

 The default payload sent to webHook servers is a JSON containing information about the actual behavior invocation (behavior information, entity information, and some metadata).
 However, you can also customize this payload by setting a template in the behavior definition. <a href="https://freemarker.apache.org/docs/dgui_quickstart_template.html" target="_blank">FreeMarker template engine</a> is used to render the payload from the provided template and the data model.